michaelb/sniprun/README.md

     }
   },

-  --# you can combo different display modes as desired display = {
+  --# you can combo different display modes as desired and with the 'Ok' or 'Err' suffix --# to filter only sucessful runs (or errored-out runs respectively) display = {
     "Classic",                    --# display results in the command-line  area "VirtualTextOk",              --# display ok results as virtual text (multiline is shortened)

-    -- "VirtualTextErr",          --# display error results as virtual text -- "TempFloatingWindow",      --# display results in a floating window -- "LongTempFloatingWindow",  --# same as above, but only long results.
-To use with VirtualText__ -- "Terminal",                --# display results in a vertical split -- "TerminalWithCode",        --# display results and code history in a vertical split -- "NvimNotify",              --# display with the nvim-notify plugin
+    -- "VirtualText",             --# display results as virtual text -- "TempFloatingWindow",      --# display results in a floating window -- "LongTempFloatingWindow",  --# same as above, but only long results.
+To use with VirtualText[Ok/Err] -- "Terminal",                --# display results in a vertical split -- "TerminalWithCode",        --# display results and code history in a vertical split -- "NvimNotify",              --# display with the nvim-notify plugin